 Perhaps the last major artist in the fresco-painting tradition was one who painted scenes of everyday life in restaurants and bars in Tbilisi.
 The self-taught Niko Pirosmani (1862–1918) expressed the spirit of Georgian life in a direct and enchanting way.
 After his death in poverty and obscurity, his work was acclaimed by the leading, Paris-influenced Georgian modernists Davit Kakabadze, Lado Gudiashvili and Shalva Kikodze.
 Pirosmani, Kakabadze and Gudiashvili are well represented in Tbilisi’s National Gallery.
 The Sighnaghi Museum has another good Pirosmani collection.

-For a language with only a few million speakers, Georgian has an amazingly rich literature.
+For a language with only a few million speakers, Georgia has an amazingly rich literature.
 In the 12th century Shota Rustaveli, a member of Queen Tamar’s court, wrote The Knight (or Man) in the Tiger’s (or Panther’s) Skin, an epic of chivalry that every Georgian can quote from.